Technical & Applied Studies

 Is Technical & Applied Studies Right for You?

 The Technical & Applied Studies major may be a good fit if you have:

 - Some college credit in a concentrated area

 - A desire to gain the knowledge and skills necessary to move from a technical role into a supervisory position

-This degree provides a blended, breadth of learning experience that is cross-disciplinary, and is quite different from the traditional degree which provides depth within a single discipline.
+This major provides a blended, breadth of learning experience that is cross-disciplinary, and is quite different from the traditional degree which provides depth within a single discipline.
 Students who desire a major with depth in a specific discipline should consider a traditional bachelor's degree.

 Technical & Applied Studies will prepare you for your next step through a capstone course that features a synthesizing of learning focused on the ten foundational competencies.
 An electronic portfolio displaying your work throughout the program assists with job search and career development.